sean6541/minecraft_cascade_map/README.md

-# minecraft_cascade_map
+# Minecraft Cascade Map
 Minecraft map of the central Cascade mountains of Washington State.
+There are currently two variants: Summer and Winter.

+## Summer